Dec 05, 2023

 According to Ayurveda, every individual has unique needs for balance.
 Since diet is one of the most important Ayurvedic tools for achieving balance, Ayurvedic healers generally design individualized diets for people they see, based on various factors such as age and gender, the doshic tendencies that need to be balanced at a given time, the strength of the body tissues and the digestive fires, and the level of ama (toxins) in the body.
 The place where a person lives and the season are also factors that affect dietary dos and don'ts.
+Ayurvedic rasayanas such as Amalaki and Triphala offer additional ways to help nourish and cleanse the digestive system.
+Amalaki Rasayana helps enhance digestion, helps balance the production of stomach acid and nourishes the body tissues.
+Triphala Rasayana helps tone and cleanse the digestive tract and helps nourish the different tissues.
+Disclaimer:

 Notwithstanding the individualized approach to choosing foods for balance, there are some universally applicable principles that are important to follow if you are living an Ayurvedic lifestyle: